xster/flutter-wiki/Issue-hygiene.md

 all issues sorted by the number of thumbs-up reactions to determine the relative priority of upcoming work, so that is one way to change our mind.

+## Locking an issue

+Issues should not regularly be locked.
+The most common reasons for locking an issue are:

+1. The issue is well understood by the engineers working on it, is believed to be appropriately prioritized, has has a clear path to being fixed, and is otherwise attracting a lot of off-topic or distracting comments like "me too" or "when will this be fixed" or "I have a similar issue that might or might not be the same as this one".
+2. The issue has been closed as fixed, and is attracting a lot of off-topic comments that should either be filed as independent issues or posted on a site like StackOverflow.com as a question.

+In these states, the issue is generally considered to be well understood, no longer in need of reproduction test cases, and either actively being worked on or already fixed on master.

+If you are concerned that such an issue is not receiving its due attention, see Escalating an Issue, described above.
+If you are not already a contributor but would like to work on that issue, consider reaching out on an appropriate [chat](https://github.com/flutter/flutter/wiki/Chat).

+If you have a similar issue and are not sure if it is the same, it is fine to file a new issue and linking it to the other issue.
+Please avoid intentionally filing duplicates.

+Very rarely, an issue gets locked because discussion has become unproductive and has repeatedly violated the [Code of Conduct](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md).

 ## Provide reduced test cases

 To debug a problem, we will need to be able to reproduce it.
 The best way